code16/sharp/docs/guide/style-visual-theme.md

 ### Login form

-You can customize the login form with a custom logo and a custom message.
+You can customize the login form with a custom message.

 ```php
 // config/sharp.php